You can pay your rent:

 - by direct debit

-- in person at NIHE accounts office (if you are a Housing Executive tenant)
+- in person at the Housing Executive accounts office (if you are a Housing Executive tenant)

 - by cheque

 Help with paying your rent

-If you need help paying your rent, you may be entitled to Housing Benefit.
+If you need help paying your rent, you might be entitled to Housing Benefit.
 Housing associations and the Housing Executive can explain how to claim Housing Benefit for your rent.
 You can get more information about Housing Benefit online or you can ask the Housing Executive for an application form:

-If you are in arrears you may be able to make an agreement with your landlord to reduce the arrears.
-Your landlord can take legal action if you persistently fail to pay your rent.
+If you're in rent arrears you may be able to make an agreement with your landlord to reduce the arrears.
+Your landlord can take legal action if you regularly miss your rent payments.

 Information on repaying your rent

 If you owe your landlord rent, the Housing Executive or housing association can make an agreement with you to repay the amount due over a period.

-It is important to contact your landlord as soon as possible to avoid arrears growing to unmanageable levels.
+It's important to contact your landlord as soon as possible to avoid arrears becoming too high.

 Setting rents for Housing Executive and housing association accommodation

 The Housing Executive is responsible for setting the rent they charge their tenants.
 Housing associations set their own rent.

 How your rent is set

 Housing associations and the Housing Executive usually charge similar rent for properties of a similar size, condition and location.
 In housing association properties built after 1992, rents are higher than Housing Executive properties the same age.

-Domestic rates and service charges are charged to tenants in addition to the rent.
-The Housing Executive or housing association will let you know of any additional charges when you sign your tenancy agreement.
+Tenants are charged rent, domestic rates and service charges.
+The Housing Executive or housing association will tell you about any charges when you sign your tenancy agreement.

 Communal service charges

 Rather than receiving a separate bill for the service charge, the cost may be itemised or included in your regular rent bill.

 Your rent pays for the services that tenants receive.
 It also covers other items such as the cost of borrowing for the original build of the Housing Executive or housing association’s properties and for building improvements.

 Rent increases for Housing Executive and housing association tenants